Seaham, New South Wales: Bushfires and a 'deserted village' (1939-c1973)

 Since at least the beginning of the twentieth century, an "annual delight" in Seaham was the Presbyterian community's Christmas tree tradition.
 A tree would be brought to the School of Arts hall from the bush, gifts hung from its branches, and the whole arrangement decorated with miniature candles.
 The function would round out each year and 1938 was no exception, despite this one being an unusually nervous affair.
-A local correspondant, describing the mood in the hall that night, writes: "After the excellent spring, which seemed to give promise of a good season, dairy farmers generally are feeling anxious because of the prolonged dry weather, and their share of the cyclonic conditions will not easily be forgotten.
+A local correspondent, describing the mood in the hall that night, writes: "After the excellent spring, which seemed to give promise of a good season, dairy farmers generally are feeling anxious because of the prolonged dry weather, and their share of the cyclonic conditions will not easily be forgotten.
 Although bush fires did not come their way, huge branches of trees were broken.
 Flowers and gardens suffered badly".

 Flowers and gardens suffered even worse three weeks later when Seaham was visited by a "red terror".
 A fire that had started in a gully near Paterson, driven by hot wind, quickly became out of control and swept down on Seaham around lunchtime on 14 January 1939.

 An excerpt from a newspaper account of the destruction at Seaham after the bushfire on 14 January 1939.

 The second Presbyterian Church built in Seaham, pictured at a new location in 2022.
 This church was built at Seaham in 1941 after the first had been destroyed by fire in 1939.

 Almost nothing was saved at "Porphyry", the destruction of which was described as a "national calamity".
 At neighbouring "Felspar", a c1870 homestead also built the Carmichaels, a family by the name of Graham family escaped "with the utmost difficulty" after the roof of a kitchen had collapsed in their burning home.
 Three automobiles went in the destruction at "Felspar", in addition to the period relics and furniture inside the homestead.
 In the Seaham village the fire swept across Dixon and Warren Streets, razing the Presbyterian Church, public school and teacher's residence.
 The wooden Catholic Church, post office, and c1902 School of Arts were all saved.
 A "desperate battle" was fought at "Brandon", south of the town proper, where two homes were lost.
 A "good save was effected" at the c1884 homestead, built close to the site of Alexander Warren's original home, where the fire was extinguished at the backdoor.

 1939 was not done with Seaham, or the world for that matter.
 On 3 September, the Australian Prime Minister Robert Gordon Menzies announced the beginning of Australia's involvement in the Second World War on every national and commercial radio station in Australia.
 Seaham, still in ruins, was also contending with a local outbreak of influenza.
 Rebuild efforts would have to wait.